Pawangithub752000/React_concept/react-app/README.md

 */

 3. component in React
-------Component-----
-there are two types of components :-  functional component and class component After coming hooks sara kuch ab functional components me hi hota hai
+--> there are two types of components :-  functional component and class component After coming hooks sara kuch ab functional components me hi hota hai

--->component:- component like a function if i want to use component firstly create the component and after that export then import in app.js file
+--> component:- component like a function if i want to use component firstly create the component and after that export then import in app.js file

 --> component reusable hota hai means aak component ko multiple time use kr shakte hai

 4. Props in React:-